Remeshing

 We assess the mesh quality at fixed temporal intervals and use specific quality measures to decide whether to keep using the present mesh or remesh.
 For example, if the smallest angle of an element is less than a certain prescribed value, we remesh.

-Once all criteria are enforced, a final list of nodes is collected.
-These nodes are provided to the Triangle library to construct a new triangulation of the domain.
-At this stage, new nodes might be inserted into the mesh or the mesh topology changed through edge-flipping during the triangulation.
+Once all criteria are enforced, a final list of nodes is collected and used for constructing a new mesh.
+During the process, new nodes might be inserted into the mesh or the mesh topology changed through edge-flipping (see the figure below) during the triangulation.

 After the new mesh is created, the boundary conditions, derivatives of shape function, and mass matrix have to be re-calculated.